 - 2017 Recognition Award in Physiology, Biochemistry and Toxicology (2017) Entomological Society of America

 - Al Downe Lecturer (2016) Queen’s University, Kinston, Canada

 - Goldwin Smith Professor of Molecular Biology & Genetics (2013) Cornell University

-- Kendall S. Carpenter Memorial Award (2012) Cornell University
+- Kendall S. Carpenter Memorial Award for Distinguished Advising (2012) Cornell University